How to Collect and Buy Art: The Basics

 * The more significant the publications or online resources that include the artist, the more important the artist tends to be.
 For instance, a five-paragraph listing in a major international artist dictionary or biographical database carries more weight than a similar length listing on a local artist website or directory.
 Likewise, a feature article, interview or blog on a website carries more weight than a one-sentence reference.

 * The more mentions the artist has on a website or publication and the longer those mentions are, the better.
 An illustrated feature or page or interview about an artist is better than a feature or page without illustrations is better than a paragraph is better than a sentence, and so on.

 * The longer the artist has been creating and exhibiting art, the better.
 A 55 year old artist with accomplishments dating back 30 years tends to be more respected and established than a 55 year old artist who's only having a second show.

-* The greater the number of exhibits, awards, and other career accomplishments that the artist has, the better.
+* The greater the number of exhibits, awards and other career accomplishments that the artist has received, the better.
 Keep in mind that pompous bombastic ramblings about an artist's majestic brush strokes or mastery of color may sound great, but florid overblown language is pretty much meaningless unless it includes factual information.
-Never confuse facts with fluff, and, in the art business, there's no shortage of fluff.
+Never confuse facts with fluff, and always be aware that in the art business there's never any shortage of fluff.